 - Ask to meet – If you like the ‘second impression’ they have left you with following your initial conversation it would be wise to meet with them.
 See where they live and what surrounds them.
 Event Management is all about organisation, so see if their environment looks organised.
 This will also ensure that the people involved at their end reflect well on your company’s image, especially if you are looking for the event company to be in attendance at the event.

 - Don’t become “Price Lead” – Corporate events are one of the most important ways for an organisation to communicate to its internal and external audience.
 Your events are a major part of your company’s positioning, so don’t just select such an important service provider on the cheapest you can find.
 Most Event Management Companies or agencies will have a daily fee for their event management service and should be able to discuss with you how many days work will be required to ensure your event reaches its fullest potential (which should be a lot quicker than you doing it yourself by the way….otherwise what’s the point).
 Be cautious of event suppliers saying ‘well what’s your budget’ when you ask, how much do you charge.
 The best will say we charge £XXX per day and we believe from the brief you have given us it will take our experts 3 days to organise and 2 days onsite.
 If we go over this time without you changing the requirements there will be no further charge to you.
 If you were to change the specification then we may have to relook at the costs.
 If the event team is that good they will be confident with their remuneration.

-- Get everything in writing – Following any initial conversation and meetings, ensure that you leave nothing to chance and ask for everything that was discussed to be sent to you in writing by a certain time on a certain date.
-This will then show you if they have the resources to work to deadlines have listened to conversations and made appropriate notes and their administration is to the level you would expect.
+- Get everything in writing – Following any initial conversation and event meetings and planning, ensure that you leave nothing to chance and ask for everything that was discussed to be sent to you in writing by a certain time on a certain date.
+This will then show you if they have the resources to work to deadlines, have listened to conversations and made appropriate notes and their administration is to the level you would expect.